zack-klein/magellan/README.md

 ```

 :warning: **WARNING:** To really leverage Magellan, you should use it with Elasticsearch.
 You can bring your own Elasticsearch (running locally or via a hosted service like AWS Elasticsearch).
 Just point Magellan to your Elasticsearch endpoint by setting the following environment variable:

-Point Magellan to your Elasticsearch instance by setting the environment variable:

 ```
 MAGELLAN__ELASTICSEARCH_URL=localhost:9200